Long-time asymptotics for the Degasperis-Procesi equation on the half-line: Long-time asymptotics in the similarity sector

 The conclusion (\ref{limlm12}) of Theorem \ref{steepestdescentth} implies that the solution $n(y,t,k)$ of the $L^3$-RH problem (\ref{RHn}) satisfies

 where the error term is uniform with respect to $\zeta \in \mathcal{I}$ and the functions $\{\mathcal{F}_j\}_1^3$, $\beta$, $\check{\beta}$ are defined in (\ref{Xjdef}) and (\ref{betadef}).

-\begin{remark}\upshape In general, the solution $m$ of the $L^3$-RH problem (\ref{RHm}) featured in Theorem \ref{steepestdescentth} is different than the function $\mathfrak{m}$ used in this section; the former is regular at the points $\{\varkappa_j\}_1^6$ whereas the latter, in general, is singular at these points.
-However, by Lemma \ref{rowvectorlemma}, this discrepancy disappears when premultiplying by $(1,1,1)$; hence the row vector solution $n$ of the $L^3$-RH problem (\ref{RHn}) satisfies (\ref{limn}). \end{remark}
+\begin{rema} In general, the solution $m$ of the $L^3$-RH problem (\ref{RHm}) featured in Theorem \ref{steepestdescentth} is different than the function $\mathfrak{m}$ used in this section; the former is regular at the points $\{\varkappa_j\}_1^6$ whereas the latter, in general, is singular at these points.
+However, by Lemma \ref{rowvectorlemma}, this discrepancy disappears when premultiplying by $(1,1,1)$; hence the row vector solution $n$ of the $L^3$-RH problem (\ref{RHn}) satisfies (\ref{limn}). \end{rema}

-{\bf Step 5: Find $q(x,t)$ and $u(x,t)$.} For $k \in E_{25}$ near $K_1$ we have
+{\bf Step 6: Find $q(x,t)$ and $u(x,t)$.} For $k \in E_{25}$ near $K_1$ we have

 Using the identity

 this gives